 It is functionality over form, as visitors taste seemingly endless samples, try their hand decorating cupcakes, learn new cooking techniques from the experts, participate in cooking or coffee preparation workshops, or discover new kitchen gear.
 Beverages intermixed with the food stalls covered the gambit from healthy concoctions and teas to spirits, wine, and beer (for the 18+).

 It’s more than just a taste of Auckland.
 There is something for everyone, whether you prefer sweet or spicy, smooth or dry, organic, paleo, or mainstream – you will find something to please even the most discriminating palate.
 Here are ten reasons to visit the Auckland Food Show:

 2) Learn new cooking techniques from the experts

 Included in the ticket price are food and cooking demonstrations.
-I love the large stage from Whirlpool as it has the big screen overhead so you could easily see what the pros are preparing.
+I love the large stage from Whirlpool as it has a big screen overhead, so you can easily see what the pros are preparing.